mnot/I-D/httpbis-header-registry/draft.md

 ## Requesting Registration

 Any party can request registration of a HTTP header field.
+See {{?RFC7231}} Section 8.3.1 for considerations to take into account when creating a new HTTP header field.

 Registration requests can be sent to the "http-registrations@ietf.org" mailing list.
 The Expert(s) MAY establish alternate means of requesting registrations, which SHOULD be linked to from the